Bloody Mary (cocktail): Variations

 There is a considerable amount of variation available in the drink's construction and presentation including the use of different base spirits like bourbon, rye, tequila, or gin.
-With tequila, it is often called a bloody Maria.
-Gin is often preferred in the UK, sometimes called a red snapper (although this name is also used for other variants), or ruddy Mary.
+With tequila, it is often called a Bloody Maria.
 Similar variations exist: with absinthe the drink is called a Bloody Fairy, with sake it's a Bloody Geisha, with the anise-flavored Arak it's the Bloody Miriam, and so forth.

-Another notable variation is the bull shot, popular in the late '50s and '60s, which replaces tomato juice with beef bouillon or consommé.
+Another notable variation is the Bull Shot, popular in the late '50s and '60s, which replaces tomato juice with beef bouillon or consommé.

+Bloody Margaret

+Bloody Margaret is a variation on the cocktail Bloody Mary, made with gin instead of vodka; it is also more often known as a Red Snapper or Bloody Gary in the United States.
+Ruddy Mary is an alternative name.
+According to web site FoodRepublic.com, the Red Snapper originated in post-Prohibition New York City.
+A French barman named Fernand “Pete” Petiot left Harry's New York Bar in Paris to work at the King Cole Room at the St. Regis Hotel in NYC.
+Petiot had been known in Paris for the tomato-juice-and-vodka cocktail, the Bloody Mary.
+Vodka was scarce then in New York, so Petiot swapped it for gin.
+The Astors, owners of the St. Regis, didn't like the name Bloody Mary, and thus Red Snapper (originally a fish) was chosen instead.

+Virgin Mary

-A "Virgin Mary", also known as a "bloody virgin", a "virgin bloody Mary", or "bloody shame" is a non-alcoholic cocktail, generally using the same ingredients and garnish as a Bloody Mary (according to local custom), but with the spirits replaced by additional tomato juice or prepared mix.
+A "Virgin Mary", also known as a "Bloody Virgin", a "Virgin Bloody Mary", or "Bloody Shame", is a non-alcoholic cocktail, generally using the same ingredients and garnish as a Bloody Mary (according to local custom), but with the spirits replaced by additional tomato juice or prepared mix.